LEC 315 Ceramic Metal Halide

 The lower wattage draw means less heat to dissipate even though the lamp element itself is at a higher temperature.
 This allows the new LEC fixtures to be run open without a lens, keeping the bulb at optimum temperature (and therefore spectrum) without a heavy glass lens, which can rob 10% or more of light output.
 So now we know it’s a combination of the wide spectrum lamp, efficient ballast, and ideal reflector design that allows these fixtures to perform so well compared to lamps drawing much more power.

 Applications Well Suited for LEC

 A single 315watt LEC fixture can easily replace two, 2’x4’ T5 fixtures in your cloning and propagation area.
-This provides the ideal mount of light without having to worry about excess heat or having to move the lights, while saving power to boot.
+This provides the ideal amount of light without having to worry about excess heat or having to move the lights while saving power to boot.

 Most Veg Rooms:

 Having vegged with everything from CFLs to T5s to metal halides of every brand and wattage, I can safely say that ceramic fixtures produce the best results that I have ever seen during the vegetative phase.
 I’m not making any claims about growth rate, I’m simply talking about overall plant health and vigor.
 You can see it in the size and color of the leaves, how thick the stems are and how much lateral branching there is.
 LEC lamps are always at the top of the list when it comes to recommending a new lamp for a veg area.